aemonge/aemonge.github.io/README.md

 ---

-### Tools {#tools}

-1. Vi, 9 years.
-Master
-1. MarkDown, 7 years.
-Master

----

 ### Experience {#experience}

 Global Banking APIs (usa) @ GFT / Santander Global Tech (Spain) : _technical lead / Architect_ (Spain)
 **2019-20XX**
 As a technical lead, I'm responsible of the technical coordination and alignment of a team, which is composed of three squads (5 members) on Spain and seven on the USA.
-The goal of this project it to modernize the back-end services in the bank, following a API-First definition, micro-services, a continuous deployment and a test-driven-development methodology.
-My main goal is to ease the developers work and at the same time raise the quality of our work overall, through architectural changes, improvements and I+D.
+The goal of this project it to modernize the back-end services in the bank using MuleSoft.
+I've successfully lead the squads with product owners comprehension, into an ATDD continuos delivery methodology.
+My daily work is to ease the developers work and at the same time raise the quality of our work overall, through architectural definitions, spike improvements and constant research.

 Components catalog @ GFT / Santander Global Tech (Spain) : _Product Owner / Front-End Architect_ (Spain)